There are various types of visas. The type of visa you need to apply for depends on the purpose of your stay in Norway.

 - the spouse of a foreign national who has a work permit as a skilled worker, and any children they have together

-You may only get such a visa if the embassy believes that it is very likely that you will be granted a residence permit.
+The embassy processes the application.
+The embassy may only give a D visa if it is very likely that you will be granted a residence permit.
 If, for example, the sponsor does not fulfill the income requirement , the embassy cannot give you such a visa.

 In order to apply you must therefore hand in a visa application form as well as all the necessesary documentation for a family immigration application (if you have not already handed in this documentation).
 You hand in the application at the nearest embassy that handles applications for residence.